Archive

 How does RFID actually work, and what kind of features do transponders require to make it work?
 This article answers these questions by focusing on RFID’s transponders and their identification capability.
 If you are a system integrator, your own customers might find the points covered in this discussion helpful.

-RFID uses transponders, often called tags, but that also take the form of cards.
-Transponders are always given specific, unique ID numbers that reside in their chip memory.
+RFID uses transponders, often called tags, but that can also take the form of cards.
+Transponders are always coded with specific, unique ID numbers in their chip memory.
 So-called ‘smart card’ transponders come with additional memory for storing a lot more data than a mere ID number.
 This memory capacity is often used in payment applications, time- or location-specific access authentication or other applications that demand security or the storage of significant data.

 Smart card memory also has the capacity to support highly secure encryption protocols during identification transactions – wherever a transponder’s unique ID number will not be secure enough.

 Some RFID readers possess an additional ability, to write data to transponders during transactions.
-Writing transponders with new data occurs in payment, token or similar applications, where transponders store a limited number of permitted transactions.
-Each reading transaction will reduce the available number in the transponder which the reader then overwrites to it.
+Writing transponders with new data is found in in payment, token or similar applications, with transponders storing a limited number of authorized transactions.
+Each transaction reduces the available number in the transponder which the reader then overwrites to it.

 RFID transponders are also divided into active and passive categories, based on their method of communicating with readers.
 All Idesco transponders are passive transponders without power source.
 Active transponders have a power source strengthening their transmitting signal between transponder and reader.
 Active transponders, used for e.g. identifying pallets and railroad cars, enable reading distances of tens of meters.
 With passive transponders the reading distances are from a few centimeters to fifteen meters.
 Benefit of passive transponders is their lower price and longer life span compared to active transponders whose life span depends on their power source.